TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Time column is a required property for incremental models.
 It is used to determine which records to overwrite when doing an incremental insert.
 Engines that support partitioning such as Spark and Hive also use it as the partition key.
 Additional partition key columns can be specified with the `partitioned_by` property below.
 Time column can have an optional format string.
 The format should be in the dialect of the model.

 ### partitioned_by
-- Partition by is an optional property for engines such as Spark or Hive that support partitioning.
+- Partitioned by is an optional property for engines such as Spark or Hive that support partitioning.
 Use this to add additional columns to the time column partition key.
 Models can also have descriptions associated with them in the form of comments, such as in the following example:

 ```sql linenums="1"
 /* Customer revenue computed and stored daily. */